mozilla/experimenter/app/experimenter/kinto/README.md

 ## Overview

 Experimenter uses [Remote Settings](https://remote-settings.readthedocs.io/en/latest/) to publish [Experiment Data Transfer Objects (DTOs)](https://github.com/mozilla/nimbus-shared/blob/main/types/experiments.ts) to clients.
 Interactions with Remote Settings are managed using [Celery Workers](https://docs.celeryproject.org/en/stable/getting-started/introduction.html).
-The Celery tasks are scheduled on a timer, and when invoked, check for pending changes in Experimenter to synchronize for new experiments to publish, live experiments to update, and ending experiments to delete.
+The Celery tasks are scheduled on a timer, and when invoked, check for pending changes in Experimenter to synchronize for new experiments/rollouts to publish, live experiments/rollouts to update, and ending experiments to delete.
 The following documentation and diagrams describe those interactions.

 ## Remote Settings